 Her earthy elegant beauty, seductive voice, natural grace and impressive acting abilities made her a standout among her many costars and it is surprising that she didn’t become a much bigger and better-known screen star.
 She was terrific in the horror films she made for Hammer as well as other studios which earned her the title of “The First Leading Lady of British Horror.”
 And she also appeared in some of Britain’s best television shows including cult favorites such as Danger Man, The Avengers, The Man From U.N.C.L.E. and Dr. Who but she’s rarely recognized for her talents outside of the UK.

-My favorite Barbara Shelley performance can be found in the 1966 Hammer film Dracula: Prince of Darkness.
-In the movie Barbara plays a prim and proper British lady who turns into a bloodthirsty vampire.
-In an effort to keep the Hammer Glamour activities alive and well here at Cinebeats I thought I’d repost a link to my lengthy appreciation of Barbara’s standout performance in the film that I wrote back in 2007 called The Lady Is a Vamp.
+My favorite Shelley performance can be found in the 1966 Hammer film Dracula: Prince of Darkness.
+In the movie Barbara plays a prim and proper British lady who turns into a bloodthirsty, sexual motivated vampire.
+In an effort to keep the Hammer Glamour activities alive and well here at Cinebeats I thought I’d repost a link to my lengthy appreciation of Barbara’s standout performance in the film that I wrote back in 2007 titled: “The Lady Is a Vamp.“

 Besides appearing in some of my favorite Hammer films, Shelly also made her mark in a few horror features for other studios including Tempean Film’s Blood of the Vampire (1959), MGM’s Village of the Damned (1960) and the Stephen Weeks production of Ghost Story (1974), which I discussed at length here.

 Shelley is still alive and well but she retired from acting in the late 1980s.
 She’s always shied away from the spotlight and rarely does interviews but most recently she participated in the upcoming DVD commentary for Ghost Story, which I wrote about last week.